Bitcoin: cutting through the bullshit

 - Saying the standard deviation is $40,000 wide and asserting it’s impressive that Bitcoin stays within that range (with a straight face) is puzzling.
 Especially considering Bitcoin itself right now is priced below $40,000 — so the error band is literally as wide as the entire market cap of the coin.

 - Where does the $100m figure come from here?
 If you pick an arbitrarily high number, you will get an arbitrarily low probability.
-Bitcoin is unlikely to hit a $100m market cap for a few decades, in the most optimistic case.
+Bitcoin is unlikely to hit $100m even in the most optimistic case.

 - Why pick “days in a row”?
 Why not pick “hours in a row”, or “minutes in a row”?
 Again — pick an arbitrarily small time unit, and you will get an arbitrarily low probability using this methodology.

 - Bitcoin’s price one day is (in part) a function of Bitcoin’s price the previous day.
-Treating the price each day as being independent to determine a probability is a concerning approach.
+Treating the price each day as being statistically independent to determine a probability is fundamentally wrong.